Back to work

 Eye-tracking analytics

-Hardware eye-tracking visualizes where drivers look during specific tasks.
-Heatmaps and time-to-fixation metrics validate the safety and usability of the UI.
+Hardware eye-tracking on HP Reverb and Varjo visualizes where drivers look during specific tasks.
+Heatmaps and time-to-fixation metrics validate attention patterns, information hierarchy and interaction flows.

 CAN Bus Integration

 Real-time vehicle telemetry integrated via CAN Bus protocols.
-A fully functional virtual dashboard where physical inputs and telemetry trigger real UI states.
+A fully functional virtual dashboard where physical inputs and telemetry trigger real UI states, rendered through custom HLSL shader effects and visual feedback systems on the instrument cluster displays.

 Photorealistic rendering